 It’s that time of year with many parties and overindulgence, so I am sharing some tips to relieve a hangover and overeating.
 The Chinese love their banquets and are rather familiar with overindulgence.
-It is therefore no surprise that traditionally they have plenty of formulas (and cupping and acupuncture) to relieve them.
+It is therefore no surprise that traditionally they have plenty of formulas to help relieve them.

 There are even herbal teas for children that eat too many sweets and other rich foods.
-The Christmas and Easter holidays are quite often a stressful time, especially for those that do all the present buying, cooking and work.
+The holidays are quite often a stressful time, especially for those that do all the present buying, cooking and work.

 Mandarin juice: drink fresh